-If you’re getting ready to make a big purchase — say a car, an RV or a house — you’ve probably had someone tell you not to check your credit report or apply for any new credit.
-But why is that?
-And is this advice even valid?
+If you’re getting ready to make a big purchase — say a car, an RV or a house — you’ve probably had someone tell you not to check your credit report or apply for any new credit because it can impact your score.
+But, does your credit score drop when someone checks it?
+Is this advice even valid?

 - Hard inquiries — like applying for an auto loan — can lower your credit score.

 - Soft inquiries — like checking your own credit score — will not lower your score.

 One other thing to note regarding any potential impact on your credit score is that inquiries made by an employer, landlord, or insurance company, for example, are considered a form of soft inquiry and won’t affect your score.

 The Bottom Line is It Depends on the Type of Inquiry

 To understand how an inquiry can affect your credit score, let’s review how FICO scores are calculated.